sage-code/maj/alphabet.md

 * can be used for /ki/. or /ke/. to avoid "chi", "che" in names.
 * also keep the "K" from respect for physics and to preserve kilo word.

-**X**
-It is a simplification of digraph /ks/. or /gz/.
-It is present in most romantic languages.
-In (maj)  is is used rarely and only in foreign words.

-**y**
+**Y**
 Comes from Greek and is very frequent in English but not in other languages.
 Most of the time is used for neologism borrowed from English.
-While "i" is very short, and used at the beginning of words, "y" is used at the end of words to transform a word into an attribute.
+In (maj) "i" is used at the beginning of words, "y" is used at the end of words to transform a word into an attribute.

-For example: "seks" will be "seksy" not "seksi". "
+For example: "sex" will be "sexy" not "sexi".

 **I**
 Since I looks luke "l" it will not be used.
 Instead we will use "Y" to replace "I" That is what "Y" is only used for.
+A word starting with "i" will be converted in Y at the beginning of any proposition.
+Propositions start with capital letters.

 ## Unused Q